Monisha-11/API-TO-PRINT-HELLO-WORLD/README.md

 ## ALGORITHM:

-1) Create a spring boot project using Spring Initilzr.
+1) Create a spring boot project using Spring Initilzr
 2) Add required dependencies.
 3) Choose the configuration file type i.e, either Gradle or Maven.
 4) Add a method called hello in the Application.java program